It’s natural to think about the cost of your course!

 If you are planning to study a Diploma, Advanced Diploma, a Graduate Certificate or Graduate Diploma (or selected Certificate IV Courses) you may be eligible to use VET Student Loan to defer paying your fees until later in life when you are earning enough money to pay the loan back.

-As a full-fee paying student at North Coast TAFE you can choose to pay your fees in three ways:
+As a full-fee paying student at TAFE NSW you can choose to pay your fees in three ways:

 - Apply for VET Student Loan to put off paying your fees until after you’ve finished your study.